About Dr. Mona

 The birthing and bringing home baby classes only cover the basics like how to swaddle or change a diaper.

 They don’t teach you how to deal with all the worries and uncertainties of motherhood.
 Or how to BE a mom.
+OR how it feels like you’re starting from scratch once you hit the toddler years.

 Mothers need just as much attention as a newborn, because they too have just been born.